Internal Links

 There used to be a revolting spherical chap in the BAA who we nicknamed Mr Creosote (Python - Meaning of Life again...) he was utterly gross and stank the lecture theatres out.
 He was so lazy he used his trousers as a toilet and never had a trouser belt, so he would occasionally go into Full Moon mode, which caused people to spontaneously chuck their last meal up.
 A few years ago he literally detonated in his London flat.
 Maybe it really was a Waffer thin mint that tipped the blob over the edge.....
 The authorities came in, sluiced his sty out and incinerated the corpse.
 Good riddance.......

-I'm told when he blew up it registered on the Richter scale....I think that might be an exaggeration.
+I'm told when he blew up it registered on the Richter scale....I think that might be a slight exaggeration.

 All things considered I will continue leading my civilised and tranquil bachelor life according to the gospel of Sir Patrick Moore.
 Patrick was nearly always right on most things and, like me, he had no time for political correctness: a system whereby you are encouraged to say one thing and think another, so everyone is even more confused than normal!
 Political correctness is just a symptom of a society where overpaid human rights lawyers rule the world, in societies where criminals are treated better than their victims.
 40 years ago it was fashionable to be a racist and to smoke.
 Now it's fashionable to be politically correct, binge drink, and put an inquisitive inflection on the last word of every sentence, like an Australian, or to precede every sentence with the word...."So".....
 I'm not impressed by these fads, or persuaded to live my life like every other photocopied person.
 I do things the way I want to do them and I'm also 100% reliable.
 One of my former bosses called me "The Postman", as I always delivered the goods, even if he never did.
 Like Patrick, I ignore fashionable trends and just carry on doing astronomy.